Hi Aunt Vadge,

 De-stress

-While the move was three months ago, having health problems like BV and a mysterious lesion are intrinsically stressful, so be good to yourself on purpose with the express goal to reduce your stress response.
+While the move was three months ago, having health problems like BV and a mysterious lesion are intrinsically stressful, so be good to yourself on purpose with the express goal of reducing your stress response.

 Early treatment means better outcomes.
 A labial lesion is not normal, so yes, you do need to go back to the doctor.
 If you need any more help or have any further questions, please get in touch anytime.